Page last updated: 23 March 2026

 What are Tokyo Narita Airport’s environmental goals?

-- Promoting Sustainable Aviation Fuel (SAF) remains central to reducing aviation emissions.
+- Promoting Sustainable Aviation Fuel (SAF) is central to lowering aviation emissions, including efforts to secure supply and use indirect “Scope 3 environmental value”.

-- Renewable-energy expansion includes more on-site solar power and other clean sources.
+- Renewable-energy expansion includes on-site solar generation and other clean-energy sources.

-- Narita reached Airport Carbon Accreditation Level 4 “Transformation” in 2022, marking measurable progress.
+- Narita has achieved Airport Carbon Accreditation Level 4, marking real progress toward decarbonization.

 Other Airport Statistics